MicrosoftDocs/dynamics365smb-docs/financials/ui-create-number-series.md

 2. Choose the **New** action.
 3. On the new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-**Note**: To allow manual entry of a number on new cards or documents, deselect the **Default Nos.** check box and select the **Manual Nos.** check box.
+**TIP**: To allow manual entry of a number on new cards or documents, deselect the **Default Nos.** check box and select the **Manual Nos.** check box.

-Now when you create a new card or document that is set up to use the number series in question, you must manually fill in the **No.** field with any value.
+Now when you create a new card or document that is set up to use the number series in question, you can manually fill in the **No.** field with any value.

-## To set up a number series for a certain card or document
+## To set up where a number series is used
 The following procedure shows how to set number series up for the Sales area.
 The steps are similar for other areas.
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Sales & Receivables**, and then choose the related link.
-2, In the **Sales & Receivables** window, on the **Number Series** FastTab, select the desired number series for each sales card or document.
+2. In the **Sales & Receivables** window, on the **Number Series** FastTab, select the desired number series for each sales card or document.

 The selected number will now be used to fill in the **No.** field on the card or document in question, according to the settings you made on the number series line.